-- districts (except previously platted lots in HR), and in limited application to infill projects. - Section 6.6.5. is applicable to cottage lot developments as an option for clustering dwellings on difficult infill sites in association with the NR-2 and NR-3 districts.
+- districts (except previously platted lots in HR), and in limited application to infill projects. - c.
+Section 6.6.5. is applicable to cottage lot developments as an option for clustering dwellings.

 6.6.3 General Residential Design

 This section is generally applicable to all residential development.